 Girl Talk is set up in chapters, one for each week.
 Each chapter begins with a story in which the main character faces an obstacle or choice.
-Sometimes the story ends with … Continue reading
+Sometimes … Continue reading →

 This Bible study contains three parts.
 Part one explores the power of goodness through the book of Colossians.
 In part two, the author explores love via the story of Ruth.
 Part three teaches about the power of grace through the book of 1 Peter.
 Each part is broken down into sections, one for each chapter.
 Each section contains “bites,” smaller, more focused portions.
 The author suggests completing one bite per sitting.
 Each section closes with a review to complete with a friend or Bible study group.